 EMV Certified Solutions to Get Your Hands on

-No matter your business needs, we have an EMV solution:
+No matter your business needs, we have an EMV certified solution:

 - Open API for Easy Integration - Non-generic payment applications are able to integrate with our software and equipment to pass testing for level 3 compliance.
 This eliminates the need for individual testing and speeds up the availability of EMV certified terminals to businesses using customized applications.

 Has your business struggled to accept EMV chip cards?
-Have you had EMV explained to you without these certification details?
+Were you unaware of these EMV certification details?
 Contribute to the discussion below, we'd love to hear from you!

 Editor's Note: This post was originally published in November 2016 and has been updated for comprehensiveness and accuracy.